 Stealth is not effective against someone who sees them enter Stealth, so long as line of sight is not broken.
 That character may call Reveal against them by interacting with them.

-Resolution: The stealthed character is Revealed, or exits Stealth.
+Resolution: The character in Stealth is Revealed, or exits Stealth.

 The character is flushed from Stealth.

 Resolution: The Revealed character may re-enter Stealth when they next qualify to do so.

 The character’s body has been contaminated by a poison.
 Poison is actually a Quality on other effects, rather than a call itself.